 Argentina - World Nuclear Performance Report

 Argentina has two nuclear power plants: Atucha, about 100 km northwest of Buenos Aires; and Embalse, about 100 km south of Córdoba.
-The Atucha plant comprises two Siemens-designed pressurized heavy water reactors (PHWRs), unique to Argentina; and Embalse, a single Candu 6 PHWR unit from Atomic Energy of Canada Ltd (AECL).
+The Atucha plant comprises two Siemens-designed pressurized heavy water reactors (PHWRs) that started up in 1974 and 2014; and Embalse, a single Candu 6 PHWR unit from Atomic Energy of Canada Ltd (AECL) that commenced operation in 1983.

-A long-term operation project at Atucha 1, Latin America’s first nuclear power reactor, is due to commence this year.
-The shutdown is expected to last two-to-three years and would allow the unit, which began operation in 1974, to operate for a further two decades.
-Nucleoeléctrica Argentina has said that 2000 jobs will be created during the extension project.
+A long-term operation project at Atucha 1 began at the end of September 2024.
+The shutdown is expected to last two-to-three years and would allow the unit to operate for a further two decades.

-Construction of the CAREM25 prototype SMR – also at the Atucha site – began in early 2014 but has been suspended several times.
-The new president of the National Atomic Energy Commission (CNEA) ordered a ‘critical design review’ in May 2024 to identify aspects of the project that might require review or redesign.
+Construction of the 29 MWe CAREM25 prototype SMR – also at the Atucha site – began in early 2014 but has been beset by delays.
+Following government cuts to the budget of the National Atomic Energy Commission (CNEA), in May 2024 construction was halted and hundreds of workers at the site were laid off.

 Electricity generation by age of reactor